Lounes-Amichi/Theatre/readme.md

 *later*:

-- add a ferris-wheel like display for the different shows
+- add a carousel display for the different shows on `spectacles.html`
-- rework navbar to include subpages *(if needed)*
-- add texts for every scene we work on
+- add the different texts we worked on.